BRUXISM TREATMENT

 Risks and side effects

-Side effects are minor: as with any injection, there may be some bruising or tenderness at the injection site.
-Some patients may experience temporary weakness of the treated muscles and difficulty chewing for a few days.
+Side effects are minor : as with any injection, mild bruising or sensitivity may occur at the injection site.
+Some patients may experience temporary muscle weakness in the treated area, leading to mild discomfort while chewing for a few days.

-There are no serious complications when Botox is administered by an experienced doctor.
+There are no serious complications when Botox is administered by an experienced physician.

-What are the contraindications to treatment of bruxism with botulinum toxin injections?
+What are the contraindications for bruxism treatment with botulinum toxin injections?

 The contraindications are the same as for botox injections.